geertj/gruvi/docs/index.rst

 * Platform support.
 All supported platforms (Posix, Mac OSX and Windows) are first-class citizens.
 This is mostly thanks to libuv.
 * Minimalistic design.
 All of Gruvi is less than 4,000 lines of Python.

+Gruvi is similar in concept to gevent_, concurrence_ and eventlet_.
+For a rationale on why I've created a new library, see :ref:`rationale`.

 Contents
 ########